mozilla-iam/dino-park-front-end/README.md

 * While a modal is open, scroll is prevented and focus is trapped inside the modal.
 * We don't do anything special to make the modal be layered on top of everything else.
 Increase the `z-index` if there are elements with a higher z-index.

+### ShowMore

+There is a `<ShowMore>` component used anywhere you would show more content using a button.

+It has the opened/closed state conveyed to Assistive Technologies (AT) through ARIA and focus is moved to the newly opened content.

 ## Technical considerations

 ### General front-end practices

-* We ensure our code complies to the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1) (WCAG)], so that Mozillians is usable by all and we comply with relevant legislation.
+* We ensure our code complies to the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1) (WCAG), so that Mozillians is usable by all and we comply with relevant legislation.
     * Example: our autocomplete works well with keyboard, screenreaders and dictation
 * We prefer web platform features to library-specific workarounds
     * Example: we make sure form elements are in a `form` tag and submitting works (by pressing ENTER in an element, by firing `form.submit()`, by pressing GO on iOS, etc)